Perennial sweet pea aka Lathyrus latifolius [LAY-thy-russ lat-ee-FOH-lee-us] is a rhizomatous herbaceous perennial. Known as:

 Flowering & Fragrance

-Even though the blossoms are scentless, they are attractive to butterflies, hummingbirds, bees, and other pollinators.
+Even though the blossoms are not fragrant, they are attractive to butterflies, hummingbirds, bees, and other pollinators.

-Wild sweet pea produces flowers in abundance throughout the summer and into the fall.
+Perennial sweet pea vine produces flowers in abundance throughout the summer and into the fall.

 To encourage more blooms, be sure to deadhead spent flowers.
 If you don’t deadhead, the plant will produce seedpods which resemble those of an edible pea plant.